lleiding/gemm/README.md

 Individuals (plants or animals) are the basic entity in the model.
 Each individual carries a diploid set of chromosomes, which in turn are comprised of genes.
 Some of the genes code for one ore more traits (pleiotropy), while a trait can be dependent on more than one gene (polygene).
-The realized trait value is the mean of the trait alleles.
+The realized trait value is the mean of the trait alleles (quantitative trait loci).
-Traits thus controlled encompass the initial body mass (size) of offspring ("seedsize"), the body mass determining onset of maturity and thus reproductive capability ("repsize"), mean dispersal distance ("dispmean"), the shape of the dispersal kernel, controlling long-distance-dispersal ("dispshape"), the radius in which an individual searches for a mate ("repradius"), the threshold of seed size similarity between mates determining compatibility ("reptol"), and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation ("tempopt" and "temptol" or "precopt" and "prectol", resp.).
+Traits thus controlled encompass the initial body mass (size) of offspring ("seedsize"), the body mass determining onset of maturity and thus reproductive capability ("repsize"), mean dispersal distance ("dispmean"), the shape of the dispersal kernel, controlling long-distance-dispersal ("dispshape"), the threshold of sequence similarity between mates determining compatibility ("reptol"), and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation ("tempopt" and "temptol" or "precopt" and "prectol", resp.).
 Alternatively to be controlled by mutable genes, these traits can also be set to fixed values.
 Additionally, individuals carry attributes which describe their bodymass, their age and their adaptation to the physical environment (fitness).
-Furthermore, every indivdual carries a marker which denotes whether a given individual has newly arrived to a patch/grid cell.
+Furthermore, every indivdual carries a Boolean marker used e.g.\ to store wether a given individual has newly arrived to a patch/grid cell.

 The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004) - growth, reproduction, mortality - are global constants.
 Mutation rate is also a global constant.

-Every individual is placed inside an arena of grid cells or patches, each of which has a unique location (coordinates) and is characterized by physical properties such as temperature, precipiation and size (carrying capacity), but also isolation
+Every individual is placed inside an arena of grid cells or patches, each of which has a unique location (coordinates) and is characterized by physical properties such as temperature, precipiation and size (carrying capacity).
-(e.g., by barriers).
 Over the course of the simulation these properties (location or physical parameters) might change, reflecting geomorphological dynamics.
 All individuals within one patch constitute a community.
+The characteristics of the patches combined with the state of inhabiting individuals constitute the state variables of the model.
+Additional patterns or summary statistics may be calculated based on these individual information.

-Processes and updates are repeated every timestep, while each timestep represent approximately one year/generation.
+Processes and updates are repeated every timestep, while each timestep represent approximately one year.

 # 3. Process overview and scheduling

 In each discrete timestep each individual in each patch will (in no particular order unless otherwise stated) undergo the following processes:
-- (1) establishment
+- (1) establishment,
-- (2) filtering of unviable individuals
-- (3) competition (individuals are sorted according to their fitness)
+- (2) competition (individuals are sorted according to their fitness),
-- (4) Density independent mortality,
+- (3) density independent mortality,
+- [disturbance]
-- (5) growth,
+- (4) growth,
-- (6) competition (individuals are sorted according to their fitness)
+- (5) competition (individuals are sorted according to their fitness),
-- (7) reproduction with mutation of offspring
+- (6) reproduction with mutation of offspring,
+- (7) filtering of unviable individuals,
+- [invasion]
 - (8) dispersal.

-Updates to individuals and thus the local communities happen instantaneously after a specific process has been employed (asynchronous updating).
+Updates to individuals and thus the local communities happen instantaneously after a specific process has been executed (asynchronous updating).

 # 4. Design concepts